 Indian tea culture has drastically transformed with the demands of modern lifestyle.
 Just a few generations ago, locals prided themselves on moments of chai unmarred by the busyness of today.
 In the age of looming responsibilities, one of the most quintessential Indian pastimes is losing its luster marking our descent into the mire of convenience.
 The simplest and most significant explanation for this: tea, as we know it, has a dated image and lives on only amongst the graying.
 It’s time for a contemporary perspective on an age-old tradition.

 Discard any thoughts of yet another tea house serving an imitative and conventional afternoon fare in the name of India’s terroirs.
-Rather, Ashmit uses his experiences and travels throughout the country to reinvent the way we understand and appreciate tea through a cross-pollination of Indian flare with Western technique.
-As a patron of modernization, much like the maharajas of India, our tea aficionado feeds a longing to see the traditional as twisted.
+Rather, our team uses its experiences and travels throughout the country to reinvent the way we understand and appreciate tea through a cross-pollination of Indian flare with Western technique.
+As patrons of modernization, much like the maharajas of India, we feed a longing to see the traditional as twisted.
 Each tea is carefully handcrafted using time-honoured flavours, ingredients, and concepts of heritage with an air of refinement.
 Together with ceramic proposals that show a mastery in material and form, Ahista Tea is a tribute to quintessential Indian sensibilities and aspires everyone to the nostalgia, romance of historical landmarks, vibrant culture and landscape.
 We hope to serve you as a modern institution in the world of progressive teas.